 This truck from Double E is made to 1:12 scale, and it’s designed to be able to handle climbing rough terrain.
 The body of the car is extra high above the wheels, and suspension springs protect it from falls.
-The pickup truck is designed to look realistic, and it even has powerful, working headlights on the front.
+The buggy is designed to look realistic, and it even has powerful, working headlights on the front.

 Pros: Specifically designed for climbing abilities with up to 20-30 minutes of playing time.
 Features headlights.

 This 1:18 scale truck has dual motors for handling all terrains, and it runs off a rechargeable battery.
 Springs on each wheel provide shock absorbency, and the hull of the car has a unique graffiti-inspired illustration.
 The vehicle has the frame of a buggy, rather than the pickup truck design of the other options, making it more unique.
 The open cabin even has a miniature driver sitting in it.